 - The entries will be judged by representatives of the Smith Institute and the sponsoring companies.

-- The two winners will be contacted by 6th November 2015 and each will receive £1,000 of Apple vouchers and runners up will be rewarded too.
+- The winners will be contacted by 6th November 2017.
+First prize is £1,000 of Apple vouchers and runners up will be rewarded too.

 - In addition to 250 words and an optional image, entries may contain a single reference to a web page or other publication.
 This information will not be used during the judging of the competition but serves as a pointer for further reading.

 - Entries may be published on the Smith Institute website at a future date.

 As an engineer and scientist, I use mathematics on a daily basis, but only acknowledge how useful it is occasionally.
 Participating in, and of course winning TakeAIM, and having the chance to learn about the cutting edge work that others are doing, has enhanced my appreciation for mathematics.
 Perhaps now I can consider myself, to some basic degree, a mathematician, and join the ranks of everyone in this noble field."Nicholas WongTakeAIM 2016 Winner, University of Southampton

 I'm thrilled to have won TakeAIM!
 Winning the competition has encouraged me that communicating research with a diverse audience is a valuable skill, and one that I want to continue to develop.Rachael BonnebaigtTakeAIM 2015 Winner, University of Cambridge